ycpcs/cs360-spring2022/syllabus.md

 **You must receive a score of 70+ on AT LEAST ONE exam to earn a passing grade for the course.**

-Exams will be entirely take-home.
-You will be allowed to use all the resources from the course including the textbook, lecture notes, example problems/solutions, and homework solutions.
+Exams will include an in-class portion along with a take-home portion.
+The in-class portion will be closed book, but you will be allowed to use all the resources from the course including the textbook, lecture notes, example problems/solutions, and homework solutions for the take-home portion.
 All exams will be submitted as **a single .pdf** to Canvas.
 If you have handwritten solutions, **PLEASE USE A SCANNER APP** to generate the .pdf. **You are responsible for ensuring your submission is legible.**

 **No credit will be given for late or illegible exams.**